Koichi-Sakata/PDF_merger/README.md

 # 1. Introduction

-This is a python program to create PDF merger software.
+This is a python program to create PDF merger application.
 The program requires [tkinterdnd2](https://pypi.org/project/tkinterdnd2/) and [PyPDF2](https://pypi.org/project/PyPDF2/).